pixelfusion/gatsby-plugin-s3/README.md

 ![](https://jari.lol/KCB4gNo4Xg.gif)

+This is a fork of https://github.com/gatsby-uc/gatsby-plugin-s3 updated for AWS SDK v3

 Enables you to deploy your gatsby site to a S3 bucket.
 Requires very little configuration, while optimizing your site as much as possible.